Faresalghazy/PiCa/README.md

 ----------

-# Considerations and possible future updates.
+# Considerations and possible future updates

- - Currently the Car.steer() function does not work with angles, but rather a small range, a future update could make the car move at exact angles rather than rotate right or left, and move forward and backward.
+ - Currently, the Car.steer() method does not work with angles, but rather a small range, a future update could make the car move at exact angles rather than rotate right or left, and move forward and backward.
  - I am currently working on transmitting video from the Pi to the CarJoy app using UV4L and a Pi Cam module
  - PiCa is not *my* project, it is *our* project.
 I would be happy to see everyone contributing to it, as a result, if you are able to improve the Car class, please do so and submit a pull request, you will ofcourse be credited